nelsonjchen/c3-faux-touch-keyboard/README.md

 * USB-C is offset a bit torwards the knob side of the keyboard and not in the center.
 * Comes with a male USB-A to male USB-C cable
 * No wireless.
+* Has a black or white variant.
+Color doesn't matter, choose your preference.

 These will usually guarantee you get a keyboard with the `CH552G` microcontroller present in the manner we need.